cristalhq/acmd/GUIDE.md

 ./my_binary version: (local)
 ```

-Starting from Go 1.18 this information is avaliable in `runtime/debug.BuildInfo`, see: https://github.com/golang/go/issues/37475
+Starting from Go 1.18 this information is available in `runtime/debug.BuildInfo`, see: https://github.com/golang/go/issues/37475